HuygensING/translatin-manif/docs/data.md

 And then it assigns height `46` to the next node, `37467`, which is indeed the next line, and so on.

-Likewise, there are features `w.tf` for width, and `x.tf` for the left-most coordinate of the box and `y.tf` for the top coordinate of the box.
+Likewise, there are features `w` for width, and `x` for the left-most coordinate of the box and `y` for the top coordinate of the box.

 ### Directory [app](app)